madisuryapr/SQL-Analytics-by-Adisurya/Cashless Payments Around Indonesia/README.md

 + Common Table Expressions (CTEs)
 + Window Functions
 + Functions for Manipulating Data and Tables in PostgreSQL
-+ Statistical Functions in PostgreSQL
++ Statistical and Numeric Functions in PostgreSQL
 + Time Series Analysis Using PostgreSQL